nup002/Mathboard/docs/update_firmware.md

 Head over to the [Firmware Download](firmware-download.md) page and download the firmware that matches your keyboard layout.

-### Step 2: Put Mathpad in firmware upload mode
+### Step 2: Put your Mathpad in firmware upload mode
 With your Mathpad plugged in, flip it over and use something long and thin (e.g. a pen) to press the Restart button for at least half a second, then release it.
 The Restart button is located here:

 <img src="_media/bottom_labelled.svg" style="width: 100%; max-width: 500px;">

 ### Step 3: Drag and drop the firmware file
-When you release the Restart button, a folder named `RPI-RP2` will appear on your computer.
-If it does not appear automatically, find it under "This PC" on Windows, or "Computer" on Mac.
+When you release the Restart button, a folder named `RPI-RP2` should appear automatically on your computer.
 Grab the firmware file you just downloaded, and drag-and-drop (or copy-paste) it to the `RPI-RP2` folder.
 Once the file has been transferred, the folder will close automatically.
 You're done!

+> [!TIP|label:No RPI-RP2 folder]
+> If the `RPI-RP2` folder does not appear, try keeping the Restart button pressed longer before releasing it.
+You
+> should also look under "This PC" on Windows, or "Computer" on Mac.
+>

+> [!TIP]
+> The Mathpad is **not** a storage device like a USB memory stick - do not expect to find the firmware file in the
+> `RPI-RP2` folder after you have uploaded it.
+>